 British expatriates also need to factor in exchange rate risk.
 If you receive income in pounds while spending euros in your daily life, depending on currency movements you may find your money does not go as far as it once did, even without the inflation factor.

-For example, you could get currency flexibility through a specialised form of life assurance bond that allows policyholders to hold a range of investments in a tax-efficient package.
+You could get currency flexibility through some life assurance policies that allow you to hold a range of investments in what is often a tax-efficient package.

 A taxing problem – not just for governments